How to Delete Files on Mac? – Permanently Delete Trash!

 How do you Secure empty trash on a Mac?

-If you see that emptying trash on Mac is taking forever, you need to Secure Empty Trash as your Mac’s default settings.
+If you see that emptying the trash on your Mac takes forever, you need to Set Empty Trash as your Mac’s default setting.
 Then, go to Finder > Preferences > Advanced Tab and check or uncheck Empty Trash Securely.

 So, when you are planning to give away or resell your Mac, it is natural to feel concerned about the security of your data.
 Alternately, you may have thought about a situation of your Mac’s theft and cannot help getting apprehensive about your data falling into the wrong hands.
-In either case, you are eager to know the method by which your files or trash can be permanently deleted.
+Either way, you are eager to know how your files or trash can be permanently deleted.
 There is more than one way to carry out the task.
 Depending upon your Mac’s storage system, you can use an application like CleanMyMac or select the permanent deletion option from your Trash app.

 Does emptying trash speed up Mac?